Does the Modbus humidity sensor include a temperature sensor?

 People often ask us how can we achieve the perfect living conditions?
 Well, it’s all about optimization.
 If we use the Modbus or RS485 humidity sensor which is connected to controller U-DDC then we can achieve the perfect room automation, including temperature and humidity.
 We would therefore like to ask you what are your perfect living temperature and humidity conditions?

-2. Where to mount the humidity sensor?
+2. Where to mount the humidity detector?

 Building automation means nothing without reliable and well-placed sensors.
 Why?
 Because sensors with its measurements control the whole system.
 That means that for example temperature sensor is placed very close to a window or near the air condition or heating system, the measurements will not be correct at all.